yonitjio/exploring-odoo/README.md

 ## Current State of N2 Development

 The N2 project is currently under private development.
-You can read more about this decision [here](https://github.com/yonitjio/exploring-odoo/discussions/15).

 ### About N2
 N2 is a personal, experimental project designed as a learning reference and guide.
 It’s not a commercial product—its main goal is to explore ideas and provide a resource for anyone curious to learn.